UK Air Quality Limits

 - Air Quality Standards are concentrations recorded over a given time period, which are considered to be acceptable in terms of what is scientifically known about the effects of each pollutant on health and on the environment.
 They can also be used as a benchmark to indicate whether air pollution is getting better or worse.

-- An exceedence is a period of time (defined for each standard) where the concentration is higher than that set out in the Standard.
-In order to make useful comparisons between pollutants, (the Standards may be expressed in terms of different averaging times), the number of days on which an exceedence has been recorded is often reported.
+- An exceedance is a period of time (defined for each standard) where the concentration is higher than that set out in the Standard.
+In order to make useful comparisons between pollutants, (the Standards may be expressed in terms of different averaging times), the number of days on which an exceedance has been recorded is often reported.

-- An objective is the target date on which exceedences of a Standard must not exceed a specified number.
+- An objective is the target date on which exceedances of a Standard must not exceed a specified number.

 - EU Limit values are legally binding EU parameters that must not be exceeded.
-Limit values are set for individual pollutants and are made up of a concentration value, an averaging time over which it is to be measured, the number of exceedences allowed per year, if any, and a date by which it must be achieved.
+Limit values are set for individual pollutants and are made up of a concentration value, an averaging time over which it is to be measured, the number of exceedances allowed per year, if any, and a date by which it must be achieved.
 Some pollutants have more than one limit value covering different endpoints or averaging times.

 - Target values – are used in some EU Directives and are set out in the same way as limit values.
 They are to be attained where possible by taking all necessary measures not entailing disproportionate costs.